takeiteasy/fun-with-pixels/README.md

-# fwp
+# Fun With Pixels

 > [!WARNING]
 > Work in progress, see [TODO](#todo) section.
 Everything works, but features need adding.

-__Fun With Pixels__ is a cross-platform hot-reloading software-rendering enviroment for C, designed for quick experiments and testing.
+__Fun With Pixels__ (_fwp_) is a cross-platform hot-reloading software-rendering enviroment for C, designed for quick experiments and testing.
 Edit your C code, rebuild and see the changes in real-time!

 If you would like to try it out, see the [setting up](#setting-up) section.
 Also included is a utility library _pb_ that can function independently from the _fwp_ program.
 If you're interested in that, see the [pb](#pb) section.